wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 no guarantees about what will happen.
 I've heard rumors of smoke and feathers flying out of a user's computer.

-If you want to see how big the slot array is, you can call:
+If you want to see how big the slot array is, use:

     :::c
     int wrenGetSlotCount(WrenVM* vm);